Privacy Notice

 Companjon Services DAC, company registration number 659078

-Custom House Plaza, Harbourmaster Place, IFSC, Dublin 1, D01V9V4 (“Companjon Services”, “we”, “us”)
+Custom House Plaza, Harbourmaster Place, IFSC, Dublin 1, D01V9V4 (“Companjon”, “we”, “us”)

 is the responsible controller for the processing of your personal data when you visit this website.
-You can direct any questions on data protection to the data privacy officer of Companjon via email to dpo@companjon.com.
+You can direct any questions on data protection to the data privacy team of Companjon via email to dataprivacy@companjon.com

 2. What data is collected and processed and for what purposes?